-Select ten #0061 M3x8 socket head bolts and eight #0019 M3 hex lock nuts.
+Select eleven #0061 M3x8 socket head bolts and eight #0019 M3 hex lock nuts.
 Install six #0061 and six #0019 in the following positions exactly opposing the same type hardware previously installed in the left main frame: The upper three holes of the #115-10 rear vertical channel (one will be opposite the rudder bellcrank stand-off bolt), the two holes in the upper rear part of the left main frame corresponding to the #115-34 rear bellcrank support plate (it goes between the main frames), and the fourth hole upward from the bottom in the #115-12 front vertical channel.
-Apply Loctite to the four remaining #0061 bolts.
-Install them through the right frame and into the two gold #115-20 hex frame spacers (located at the front of the left main frame) and the two threaded holes of the #115-18 lower main shaft bearing block.
+Apply Loctite to the five remaining #0061 bolts.
+Install them through the right frame and into the two gold #115-20 hex frame spacers (located at the front of the left main frame), the two threaded holes of the #115-18 middle main shaft bearing blocks and the rear hole only in the lower main shaft bearing block.